sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 where we make the *assumption* (discussed later) that the residual values ϵ\ :sub:`ik` are normally distributed, with mean 0 and a standard deviation σ that is the same for all groups.
-To use the notation that we introduced in chapter :doc:`Introduction to probability <../Ch07/Ch07_Probability>` we would write this assumption like this:
+To use the notation that we introduced in chapter :doc:`../Ch07/Ch07_Probability` we would write this assumption like
+this:

 ϵ\ :sub:`ik` ~ Normal(0, σ²)